 Spring!
 The promise of hope.
 The start of the growing season.
 The warmer temperatures and fickle weather.
 The possibilities of what can be done!

 I love Spring!
 Winter is over except for the possibility of a late snowstorm.
 Summer is coming.
 You can be outside most of the time without freezing your gluteus maximus.
-Which is a good thing because there is so much to do in the Spring on a homestead!
+This is a good thing because there is so much to do in the Spring on a homestead!

-20 Things You Can Do On Your Spring Homestead:
+20 Things You Can Do On Your Spring Homestead

 1. Start seeds inside.
 Check out your planting zone, but now is a good time to start onions, tomatoes, peppers, and other things you might buy as plants at the store.